Huahine: European exploration and colonization

-Missionary Auna served as a deacon on Huahine prior to his work in Hawaii.
+Missionary Auna served as a deacon on Huahine before his work in Hawaii.

 The Spaniard Domingo Bonaechea in 1775, called the island "La Hermosa" (The Beautiful).
 Today it is known by the nickname "the island of the woman".

 In 1846 the island successfully resisted French rule, the inhabitants never resigned themselves to the idea of being colonized and in 1847 the island proclaimed itself an independent state under the name of the Kingdom of Huahine.

 On 20 April 1879, the commander of the SMS Bismarck, Karl Deinhard, and the German Empire's consul for the South Sea Islands, Gustav Godeffroy Junior, signed a treaty of friendship and commerce with the island's government on behalf of the German Empire.

-In 1888 the French finally established a protectorate over the Island.
+In 1888, the French finally established a protectorate over the Island.
 The island was formally annexed on 18 April 1888.
 French warships bombarded the two largest villages, causing some loss of life, in September 1890.
 The last queen, Te-haʻapapa III, was deposed, and the island incorporated into the French Establishments of Oceania, in 1895.

 Geography

 Huahine measures 16 km in length, with a maximum width of 13 km.
 It is made up of two main islands surrounded by a fringing coral reef with several islets, or motu.
 Huahine Nui (Big Huahine) lies to the north and Huahine Iti (Little Huahine) to the south.
 The total land area is 75 km2.
 The two islands are separated by a few hundred metres of water and joined by a sandspit at low tide.
 A small bridge was built to connect Huahine Nui and Huahine Iti.
-Its highest point is Turi, at 669 m elevation.
+Its highest point is Turi at 669 m elevation.

 In the northwest of Huahine Nui lies a 375 ha brackish lake known as Lac Fauna Nui (Lac Maeva).
 This lake is all that remains of the ancient atoll lagoon.
 Air transportation is available via Huahine airport, located on the northern shore of Huahine Nui.